 Definition of Reinsurance

 Reinsurance is insurance purchased by an insurance company from other insurance companies to manage their risk.
 It protects against significantly large claims or disasters, allowing the insurance company to cover more individuals without fear of bankruptcy should a disaster occur, resulting in multiple policyholders filing claims at one time.
+For example, if there is widespread flooding that affects a specific area, where many residents are making claims, insurance companies may need to rely on their reinsurance to cover the claims.
 In some reinsurance arrangements, several insurance providers pool their policies and divide the risk among a number of insurance providers, sometimes globally.

 Insurance and reinsurance are similar in many ways.
 Insurance is purchased to provide protection from covered losses; reinsurance guards the insurance company from too many losses.
 They both contractually transfer the cost of the loss to the company issuing the policy.
 They both have deductibles.
 For an insurance policy covering a home from fire, it might be $1,500.
 For a reinsurance policy covering an insurance company from a wildfire destroying hundreds of homes, it might be $45 million.